Neko-Void-Linux/cnr/README.md

 # CNR / CUSTOM NEKO REPO
-A collection of NEKO VOID templates for xbps-src yeah!
+A collection of NEKO VOID templates for xbps-src
 ### x86_64 REPO
 example